Employment Application

 INDUCEMENTS

-Employees shall notify the Agency's Compliance Officer/Designee, immediately, if anyone: 1. offers an inducement to the employee;
+Employees shall notify the Agency's Compliance Officer/Designee, immediately, if anyone:

 2. offers anything of value because of the employee's employment with the Agency; or,